You Need An Emergency Fund Now More Than Ever

 There has been some talk for a while now about how important it is–or isn’t– to have an emergency fund.

-There is some validity in some small part to that line of thinking.
+There is some validity–to some tiny degree–to that way of thinking.

-If you are keeping that money in a regular checking or savings account at your local bank that pays < 1% in interest I would agree it’s a waste.
+If you are keeping that money in a regular checking or savings account at your local bank that pays almost 0% in interest I would agree it’s a waste.

 There are, however, plenty of financial institutions that pay 1.5% or more so those emergency savings will actually work for you.